Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities

-These results contrast with cases tuned only pre-ignition, where coupling peaks and then collapses as $\dot m$ increases, ultimately extinguishing the discharge~\cite{Abaimov2015,BiswasIEPC2019}.
-Using the waveguide tuner \emph{during} operation provides a second degree of freedom (match) that expands the stable envelope to higher $\dot m$, higher $P_{0, {\rm h}}/P_{0, {\rm c}}$, and greater heating at fixed input power~\cite{BiswasIEPC2022,BiswasSeville2018}.
-This in-situ re-tuning is conceptually similar to the adaptive impedance tuners and self-healing matching networks reported in \cite{Roessler2023,MoranGuizan2024,singh2021sixport}, but implemented mechanically at the waveguide-cavity interface rather than with switches or varactors.
-We view this primarily as an application example: the same three‑knob tuner could provide real-time matching for other time-varying cavity loads, such as plasma jets \cite{kabir2025siwplasmajet,akram2024anapolejets} or compact pulse-compressor cavities \cite{Jiang2021Corrugated}.
+These results contrast with cases tuned only pre-ignition, where coupling peaks and then collapses as $\dot{m}$ increases, ultimately extinguishing the discharge~\cite{Abaimov2015,BiswasIEPC2019}.
+Accordingly, the integrated tuner (sliding short + probe with a fabrication-set doorknob transition) serves two roles: it establishes the initial cold-flow/no-plasma match to the cavity mode, and it provides plasma-on retuning via $(h,l_{\rm s})$ to track plasma-induced impedance drift, expanding the stable envelope to higher $\dot{m}$ and greater plasma heating at fixed input power~\cite{BiswasIEPC2022}.
+This in-situ retuning is conceptually similar to adaptive/self-healing matching networks~\cite{Roessler2023,MoranGuizan2024,singh2021sixport}, but implemented mechanically at the waveguide--cavity interface rather than with switches or varactors.
+We view this primarily as an application example: the same integrated tuner (two \emph{in-situ} knobs) could provide real-time matching for other time-varying cavity loads, such as plasma jets~\cite{Kabir2025,Akram2025} or compact pulse-compressor cavities~\cite{Jiang2021}.